-Working on head coach Larry Fedora’s staff as offensive coordinator and quarterbacks coach at both North Carolina and Southern Miss over the last four seasons, Anderson’s dynamic offense helped lead the two programs to 34 victories, three bowl game appearances and two conference or divisional titles.
-Along the way, his potent offense was responsible for breaking both school’s total offense records while also ranking among the most productive teams in the nation.
+Before joining A-State, Anderson worked on head coach Larry Fedora’s staff as offensive coordinator and quarterbacks coach at both North Carolina and Southern Miss the previous four seasons.
+His dynamic offense helped lead the two programs to 34 victories, three bowl game appearances and two conference or divisional titles.
+Along the way, his potent offense was responsible for breaking both schools’ total offense records while also ranking among the most productive teams in the nation.

-The Hubbard, Texas native comes to A-State after spending the last two seasons as the offensive coordinator and quarterbacks coach at North Carolina, where he helped lead the Tar Heels to an Atlantic Coast Conference Coastal Division title in 2012 and the Belk Bowl in 2013.
-Under Anderson’s direction, North Carolina averaged 432.4 total yards per game this season after setting the school record the previous year with 485.6 yards per contest.
+The Hubbard, Texas, native came to A-State after spending the previous two seasons as the offensive coordinator and quarterbacks coach at North Carolina, where he helped lead the Tar Heels to an Atlantic Coast Conference Coastal Division title in 2012 and the Belk Bowl in 2013.
+Under Anderson’s direction, North Carolina averaged 432.4 total yards per game in 2013 after setting the school record the previous year with 485.6 yards per contest.
 Prior to his arrival in Chapel Hill, the Tar Heels had not averaged 400 yards in a season since 1993.

-Anderson led a passing offense this season that currently ranks 23rd in the nation, averaging 286.3 yards per game.
+Anderson led a passing offense during the 2013 season ranked 23rd in the nation, averaging 286.3 yards per game.
 North Carolina posted 27 passing touchdowns, which were the second most in school history and just two behind the 29 recorded in 2012.
-The Tar Heels are ranked among the top 44 teams in the nation this year in total offense, completion percentage, passing offense, red zone offense, scoring offense, passing efficiency, fourth down conversions and turnovers lost.
+The Tar Heels ranked among the top 44 teams in the nation in total offense, completion percentage, passing offense, red zone offense, scoring offense, passing efficiency, fourth down conversions and turnovers lost in 2013.

 Individuals excelled in Anderson’s system at every position.
 During his time at the school, six offensive players received All-ACC recognition, including First Team All-America selection Eric Ebron at tight end.
 As quarterbacks coach, Anderson tutored standouts Bryn Renner and Marquise Williams.
-Renner set the single-season school record for touchdowns passes with 28 in 2012, while Williams has provided a spark to the UNC offense this season with his mobility outside the pocket.
+Renner set the single-season school record for touchdowns passes with 28 in 2012, while Williams provided a spark to the UNC offense in 2013 with his mobility outside the pocket.
 Williams finished the regular season with 1,058 yards of total offense in the last three games alone, which was the most in any three-game stretch in Tar Heels history.
-He is also the first quarterback to lead North Carolina in rushing since 1968.
+He was also the first quarterback to lead North Carolina in rushing since 1968.

 Anderson went to Chapel Hill after a record-setting run as Southern Miss’ offensive coordinator and quarterbacks coach.
 The Golden Eagles set school records for total offense in each of Anderson’s last two years.
 He was part of a Southern Miss staff under Fedora that won a school-record 12 games in 2012, including the Conference USA championship over previously unbeaten Houston and the Hawaii Bowl over Nevada.